My 2024 Year In Review

 Author Stephen King wrote in On Writing: A Memoir of the Craft, ‘The scariest moment is always just before you start.
 After that, things can only get better.’
 I’ve found truth in these words, and over the past year, I’ve come to realize just how true they really are.

-And I need to find a way to embrace it every now and then too — reminding myself to take action even before I feel completely ready, especially when I’m about to do something I haven’t done before.
-For example, when I launched The Tiny Bits newsletter, I knew that the challenge to stand out in people’s inboxes was going to be a tough one.
-With all of the emails entering my inbox daily, I knew that I had to find a way to get the word out.
+The launch of The Tiny Bits newsletter is a perfect example of this.
+When I launched the newsletter, I knew the challenge to stand out in people’s inboxes was going to be a tough one.
+With all of the emails entering my inbox daily, I knew that I had to find a way to get the word out and to do a little more to stand out from the crowd than the average newsletter writer.

 Then I decided to reach out to every single one of them that didn’t introduce the newsletter to their audience asking if they could provide me some feedback on what the newsletter needed so that they were willing to share it.
 Some of them took the time to reply, others didn’t.
 But those who did reply ended up providing me valuable keynotes that actually helped me to create a better product.

-In other words, whether the newsletter was according to their taste or not, I realized that I created a situation in which there was only something to gain.
-One way or the other, the newsletter was going to be introduced to a new audience of readers, or I would receive feedback that could help me improve the product.
+In other words, whether the newsletter was their cup of tea or not, I realized I had put myself in a situation where there was only something to gain.
+Either it would be shared with a new group of readers, or I would get feedback that could help me improve the product.

 It’s true that the newsletter probably needed more thought, effort, and time.
-At the same time, thinking that something needs to be finished before making people part of your project only leads to passivity.
 I’m well aware that the writing will always need ongoing refinement.
-It will never be fully finished, and thinking that it needs to be puts you in a station of inaction.
+It will never be fully finished, but thinking that it needs to be before making people part of your project only puts you in a station of inaction.

 In fact, there were a lot of people who had already walked down my path and gained insights that I could learn from.
-Their feedback was free for me to access, but the most important reminder is to also give yourself permission to just go out into the world and do it.
+If you think about it, their feedback was free for me to access.
+In situations like this, the most important reminder is to also give yourself permission to just go out into the world and do it.
 It’s a liberating experience, I’ve found, to direct your own thinking toward questions like: What is it that I can do, and how can I use what I actually know to get from A to B?

 Being able to recognize opportunities puts you, most likely, in a more proactive state of mind.